Theo-H719/Liberation-Day-Analysis-/README.md

 The analysis is divided into two phases:
 1. Event Study (Historical):Analyzing the Cumulative Abnormal Returns (CAR) of five key sectors during the "Liberation Day" announcement window (April 2–10, 2025).

 2. Structural Forecast (Predictive): A 2-year projection (2026–2027) using a Substitution & Pass-through Model.
-This model accounts for
+This model accounts for:

-- :The De Minimis Shock: The closure of the $800 duty-free loophole (EO 14256).
+- The De Minimis Shock: The closure of the $800 duty-free loophole (EO 14256).

 - Price Pass-through: The 61–80% transmission of border costs to consumer retail prices.